 Intelligentcontract allows you to set an alert date relative to a date field that’s on a contract or party record.
-For example, you can set a “renewal” alert against a contract and make that alert relative to the contract end date – 30 days before the contract end date.
+For example, you can set a “renewal” alert against a contract and make that alert relative to the contract end date (i.e. 30 days before the contract end date).

 When the alert is created (and when it is sent out in a notification), the system will display the alert dates and include the which field it's relatively set against for your information.
 This article explains how these dates are displayed, taking into account snoozed and recurring alerts.

-If you have created an Alert to trigger based upon relative date that is a Term date, for example "1 month after active start date" then the trigger date, the relative field and the original relative date is displayed:
+If you have created an Alert to trigger based upon a relative date that is a Term date (for example "1 month after active start date") as the trigger date, the relative field and the original relative date is displayed:

 01-April-2019 - [1 month after active start date (01-March-2019)]

-If a relative alert has been snoozed then the reminder email will reflect as such, so if you snooze the above Alert for 3 days, the reminder Alert that you then receive will display as this:
+If a relative alert has been snoozed, the reminder email will reflect as such.
+If you snooze the above alert for 3 days, the reminder alert that you then receive will display as this:

 04-April-2019 (snoozed) [1 month after active start date (01-March-2019)] - the trigger date has moved to 4th April as it has been snoozed.

-If relative Alert is a Recurring Alert then the text will reflect this so the dates make sense, the example below is set to trigger an Alert 1 month after the Active start date and the Recur every month after:
+If a relative alert is a Recurring Alert then the text will reflect this so the dates make sense.
+The example below is set to trigger an alert 1 month after the Active Start Date and then recur every month after: